The Media Studies program offers the following degrees and certificates:

-In addition, students must take CMPS 207 as their Quantitative thought General Education requirement, SOAN 237 as one of their social sciences General Education requirements, and a second Arabic course ARAB 223 in addition to their Arabic General Education requirement.
+In addition, students are required to take CMPS 207, SOAN 237, and ARAB 223 after they take their first Arabic General Education requirement.
 Students formally exempted from the Arabic Language Requirement are strongly advised to replace both Arabic courses with any two ‘Arabic as a foreign language’ courses.

 To major in Media and Communication, students are first accepted provisionally until they have achieved an average of 70 or more in MCOM 201, 202 and 203, and an average of 70 or more in ENGL 203 and 204.
 To remain in the program, students must achieve an average of 70 or more in major courses by the end of their third semester in the major.

 Transfer to Media and Communication from other departments within FAS is competitive and requires approval by the media studies program.
-Students will be considered for transfer to Media and Communication if they obtain an average grade of 70 or more in MCOM 201, 202 and 203, and a grade of 70 or more in ENGL 203.
+Students will be considered for transfer to Media and Communication if they obtain an average grade of 70 or more in MCOM 201 or 202, and a grade of 70 or more in ENGL 203.
 If they have taken any additional MCOM courses, the average of all MCOM courses must be 70 or more.
 If they have taken ENGL 204, their average in ENGL 203 and 204 must be 70 or more.